The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: The Reduced Tensor Product

 \subsubsection{The Unit for the Reduced Tensor Product}

 \begin{prop} Let $\cat{C}\in \BTCA$.
 Then we have an equivalence

-given by the image of the unitor for $\cattens{s}$, as defined in Lemma \ref{ZXunitenrcart}.
+given by the image of the unitor for $\cattens{s}$, as defined in Definition \ref{enrichedcartprod}.
 We similarly have a right unitor, and together these satisfy the triangle equality. \end{prop}

 \begin{proof} It is clear that the functors defined above are equivalences, so we are left with checking the triangle equality.
 Recall that the unitor for $\cattens{s}$ is defined using the $\dcentcat{A}_s$-tensoring.
-On objects, the two routes along the triangle agree up to the natural isomorphism with components coming from Proposition \ref{carttensored}.
-On hom-objects, we observe that Proposition \ref{carttensored} implies
+On objects, the two routes along the triangle agree up to the natural isomorphism with components coming from Equation \eqref{tensoronprod}.
+On hom-objects, we observe that Equation \eqref{tensoronprod} implies

 so we are done. \end{proof}

 In summary:

 \begin{thm} The reduced tensor product $\rt$ defines a symmetric monoidal structure on the 2-category $\BTCA$. \end{thm}